 Plan of study

 The curriculum offers an integration of finance, mathematics, and computing.
 The required mathematics courses have substantial financial content and the experiential computational finance course, which students take during the summer, makes use of skills learned in the mathematics, analytics, and finance courses taken up to that point.
-The program has a strong multidisciplinary nature and combines the expertise of four of RIT's colleges.
-The program is a full-time, 12 to 17-month curriculum beginning in the fall or spring.
+The program is a full-time, 12- to 17-month curriculum beginning in the fall or spring.
 The program ends with a required non-credit comprehensive exam based on the courses completed by the student.

 Computational finance, MS degree, typical course sequence